 People quickly stake out areas from which to observe the Rhapsody.
 While most people will eventually sit down prior to the start of the music, it is best to find a spot early as walking around becomes nearly an impossible feat once the show begins.

-Dining Within the Gardens
+Dining Within Singapore Gardens by the Bay

 Make a plan for food before the show starts.
 If you arrive early enough, you may want to dine somewhere within the Gardens, but there’s also a few food trucks located in the SuperTrees forest.
 However, those lines at the food trucks will be long.